Overview

 Each person living with lung cancer has individual needs depending on their symptoms, condition, and the stage of their cancer.
 Therefore, our team will proactively adjust the level of emotional and physical care provided to best suit your changing care needs and provide further options of support such as physiotherapy, dietitians, and psychologists.

-Lung cancer is when cancerous cells (such as tumours) begin to grow in the in one or both lungs in an uncontrolled way.
+Lung cancer is when cancerous cells (such as tumours) begin to grow in one or both lungs in an uncontrolled way.

 There are two main types of lung cancer: